hipper/backbone-MigratePosts/README.md

 Assuming that each post has 2 states - Migrate or Redirect, we send an AJAX request to the server to get the post status and then render a template, using backbone.js

-For the testing purposes, a server responds with a different data each page load.
+For the testing purposes, a server responds with a different data each page load, so just refresh the page a couple of times or hit "Re-Check button".

-By hitting "Re-check" button you send another call to the server.

 When you hit "Confirm", a success view will be displayed.